-This qualitative research attempts to present a new approach to criticizing Mernissi's method of inferring gender equality in Islam from the Qur’an and Sunnah.
+This qualitative research presents a new approach to criticizing Mernissi's method of inferring gender equality in Islam from the Qur’an and Sunnah.
 This research aims to assess the extent to which Fatima Mernissi was defensive and apologetic when reinterpreting the Islamic sacred texts.
 This will be done by examining the inconsistencies in her methodology.
 This research is ambitious, as this new approach could be employed to criticize more Islamic feminist writings, thereby contributing to the general criticism of Islamic feminism.
-It could also be used to test the validity and accuracy of Islamic feminist interpretations, as well as traditional orthodox readings.
+It could also be used to test the validity and accuracy of Islamic feminist interpretations and traditional orthodox readings.

 Research Aim